 SECT.
-I.-GENERAL VIEW OF THE PRACTICE OF FORGING IRON AND
+I.-GENERAL VIEW OF THE PRACTICE OF FORGING IRON AND STEEL.

-In entering upon this subject, which performs so important and indispensable a part in every branch of mechanical industry, I propose first to notice some of the general methods pursued, commencing with the heaviest works, and gradually proceeding to those of the smallest proportions.
+In entering upon this subject, which performs so important and indispensable a part in every branch of mechanical industry, it is proposed first to notice some of the general methods pursued, commencing with the heaviest works, and gradually proceeding to those of the smallest proportions.
 This arrangement is principally adopted that the apparatus, which undergo a corresponding change in their kind and dimensions, may be adverted to.

-After this, the management of the fire, and the degrees of heat required for various purposes, will be described; and then the elementary practice of forging will be attempted: I shall first speak of those works made principally in one piece, and afterwards of such as are composed of two or more parts, and which require the operation of welding.
+After this, the management of the fire, and the degrees of heat required for various purposes, will be described; and then the elementary practice of forging will be attempted: those works made principally in one piece will be first treated of, and afterwards such as are composed of two or more parts, and which require the operation of welding.